All VAPG providers have received both doses of the Covid-19 vaccine

 A MESSAGE FOR OUR VPG FAMILIES ON COVID-19:

-We would like to give an update about how Virginia Pediatric Group is handling the COVID-19 outbreak.
 The health and well-being of our patients, families, and staff continue to be our top priority.
-The situation is evolving rapidly and we are making every effort to implement protocols to maximize safety within our office while providing the best care to our patients.
-For now, here are things you need to know.
+We are making every effort to implement protocols to maximize safety within our office while providing the best care to our patients.